July 29, 2017

 LEA: We got some really fun dinosaur shaped Popsicle molds, so Oliver loves the Nutridyn Kids Fruits & Greens Drink, Fruit Punch, water and fresh lemon.
 He loves it.

 CASSIE: He’s probably in awe that mom says “Anytime, Oliver you want a Popsicle, go ahead, anytime.”
 So they are delicious and sugar-free for these hot summer days, a refreshing treat to offer the kids.
 And if you want to pick up the NutriDyn Kids Fruits & Greens Drink, Fruit Punch we stock it at all of our seven Nutritional Weight & Wellness locations.
-Or really, better yet, if you’re close by your computer, click on products, shipping is free, so it’s going to be the same price for you if you order it on our website or walk in our store.
+Or really, better yet, if you’re close by your computer, click on products, shipping is free over $50, so it’s going to be the same price for you if you order it on our website or walk in our store.

 LEA: Great!
 So before we run out of time today, this show is flying by.
 We want to talk about another supplement that our clients love and that’s OsteoVantiv, because it specifically helps with joint pain.
 Currently there are about 700,000 knee replacements each year.
 Isn’t that crazy.